jdormit/sicp-logic/README.md

   (address (Bitdiddle Ben) (Slumerville (Ridge Road) 10))))
 ```

 The query language also support "rest-variables" in the same style as Clojure's function definitions or sequence destructuring via the `&` symbol.
-A query of the form `[?var1 & ?rest]` would match any assertion of length 2 or greater, matching the first item in the assertion to `?var1` and binding `?rest` to a list consisting of the remaining items in the assertion.
+A query of the form `[?var1 & ?rest]` would match any assertion of length 2 or greater, binding `var1` to the first item in the assertion and binding `rest` to a list consisting of the remaining items in the assertion.
 The usefulness of this is best illustrated with an example:

 ``` clojure
 user> (logic/query db [address ?who [Cambridge & ?rest]])